n0tpyrk/CMRS/Server/README.md

 # CMRS Server
-CMRS Server is implemented on [Heroku](https://www.heroku.com/) with Node.js.
+The CMRS Server is implemented on [Heroku](https://www.heroku.com/) with Node.js.
 ## Heroku
 Two add-ons are used for this project:
 1. CloudMQTT (IoT broker)